alpARYA/MediAI/README.md

 Install the required dependencies:

 pip install -r requirements.txt

 Create a .env file and add your HuggingFace API key:

-env

 HF_TOKEN="your_huggingface_api_key"